 How to use the fat quarters in sewing ?

 As already said fat quarter stash is a great addition to your fabric collection.
 You get to use different types/patterns/designs of fabric – they can be used to make accents, embellish clothes by way of applique, make bows out of them, make clothing patches with them, use them to make contrasting pockets on your tops

 One thing you have to realize is that the fat quarter cut piece you have is not pre-shrunk.
 So if you plan your design before taking into account the shrinking you are going to be in trouble.
 You can preshrunk the fat quarter piece by rinsing the piece after finishing the edges and drying it flat.
 Finish the edges before washing pre-cuts to prevent fraying.

 With proper planning, the fat quarter piece can be cut into square pieces which can be effectively used in patchwork.

 If you are into bag making or fabric collage work there are a million things you can do with the fat quarter pieces you have collected

-Another advantage of having a fat quarter collection ( I have one and I can vouch for this) is a purely personal one – it is the pleasure every fabric hoarder gets looking at the stacks of fabric pieces and visualising many many projects for days to come – nothing can beat this
+Another advantage of having a fat quarter collection ( I have one and I can vouch for this) is a purely personal one – it is the pleasure every fabric hoarder gets looking at the stacks of fabric pieces and visualizing many many projects for days to come – nothing can beat this.